 YOUR PERSONAL DATA

-In line with good practice, and as required by my insurance provider, I also keep a record of the dates of each session attended (or cancelled/rescheduled) and a brief comment on the factual content discussed.
+In line with good practice, and as required by my insurance providers, I also keep a record of the dates of each session attended (or cancelled/rescheduled) and may keep a brief comment on the factual content discussed.

 USE AND PROTECTION OF YOUR DATA

-The Client Contact form summarising your personal information is stored electronically and password protected.
+The Client Contact form summarising your personal information is stored in a locked filing cabinet.

-Client notes are initially stored in a locked cabinet, and then transferred into an electronic, password protected format, in a separate electronic location to the Client Contact form, identified by a client code.
-Notes are kept for the duration of the work and then as advised by my insurance provider.
+Client details are stored in a locked filing cabinet, identified by a client code.
+Information is kept for the duration of the work and then as advised by my insurance provider.